react-native-async-storage/async-storage/docs/API.md

 1. On mount, we read the value at `@storage_key` and save it to the state under `value`
 2. When pressing on "update value", a new string gets generated, saved to async storage, and to the component state
-3. Try refreshing the app with `cmd + R` - you'll see that the last value is still being read from async storage
+3. Try to reload your app - you'll see that the last value is still being read from async storage